ancientpathsio/ancientpaths/docs/WarWithin.md

 ---
 title: The War Within: Understanding and Overcoming Lust
-description: A raw and spiritual look at how lust sabotages purpose and how transformation can begin.
+description: "A raw and spiritual look at how lust sabotages purpose and how transformation can begin."
 sidebar_position: 1
 ---